mudpuppy

 await mudpuppy_core.send(session_id, f"steal from {target}")

-Decorator to register an async mudpuppy_core.TriggerCallable
+Decorator to register an async mudpuppy_core.TriggerCallable function as a trigger handler for

-will be automatically created for the decorated
+a specific pattern.
+A mudpuppy_core.Trigger will be automatically created for the decorated

-function when mudpuppy_core.EventType.NewSession
+function when mudpuppy_core.EventType.NewSession and

-events occur.
-If no name
+mudpuppy_core.EventType.ResumeSession events occur.
+If no name is provided, the name of

 the decorated function is used as the trigger name.

-When output is received matching the compiled regexp pattern
+When output is received matching the compiled regexp pattern the decorated function

-session ID of the session that received the
+will be invoked with the int session ID of the session that received the

-trigger ID of the mudpuppy_core.Trigger
+output, the int trigger ID of the mudpuppy_core.Trigger that matched, the

 output line that matched, and a list of captured groups from the pattern (if any).

-must be a valid regular expression.
+The pattern must be a valid regular expression.
 You can read more about the allowed

-syntax in the regexp
+syntax in the regexp crate docs.
+Note

-that for performance reasons the Python regex
+that for performance reasons the Python regex module is not used - the pattern

 is used to create a Rust regular expression object.
 By using group syntax you will